natcap/invest.users-guide/source/urban_cooling_model.rst

 Note: alternative weights can be manually entered by the user to test the sensitivity of model outputs to this parameter (or if local knowledge is available).

 Optionally, the model can consider another factor, intensity (:math:`building.intensity` for a given landcover classifcation), which captures the vertical dimension of built infrastructure.
-Building intensity is an important predictor of night-time temperature since heat stored by buildings during the day is released during the night.
-To predict night-time temperatures, users need to provide the building intensity factor for each land use type in the Biophysical Table and the model will change equation :math:numref:`coolingcapacity_factors` to:
+Building intensity is an important predictor of nighttime temperature since heat stored by buildings during the day is released during the night.
+To predict nighttime temperatures, users need to provide the building intensity factor for each land use class in the Biophysical Table and the model will change equation :math:numref:`coolingcapacity_factors` to:

 .. math:: CC_i = 1 - building.intensity
     :label: coolingcapacity_intensity